Cassowary Facts

 Cassowary Distribution, Habitat, and Ecology

-The bird can also deliver a serious, even fatal blow with this dangerous claw.
+The amazing bird also possesses the ability to deliver a serious, even fatal blow with its dangerous claw, as previously mentioned.
 Though attacks on humans rarely occur, there have been serious injuries, even fatalities reported.
-Nature designed it with a means of defending itself.
+Nature designed it with a means of defending itself quite well.

 Species Sharing Its Range